uptonking/note4yaoo/note-react-docs-p2-advanced-guides.md

   - For this reason, the upcoming concurrent mode (which is not enabled by default yet) *breaks the rendering work into pieces*, pausing and resuming the work to avoid blocking the browser.
   - This means that React may invoke render phase lifecycles more than once before committing
     - or it may invoke them without committing at all (because of an error or a higher priority interruption)
 - Render phase lifecycles include the following class component methods:
   - constructor
   - componentWillMount
   - componentWillReceiveProps
   - componentWillUpdate
   - getDerivedStateFromProps
   - shouldComponentUpdate
   - render
   - setState updater functions (the first argument)
 - Because the above methods might be called more than once, it’s important that they do not contain side-effects.
   - Ignoring this rule can lead to a variety of problems, including memory leaks and invalid application state.
   - Unfortunately, it can be difficult to detect these problems as they can often be non-deterministic.
-	- Strict mode can’t automatically detect side effects for you, but it can help you spot them by making them a little more deterministic.
-  - This is done by intentionally **double-invoking the following methods**:
+- Strict mode can’t automatically detect side effects for you, but it can help you spot them by making them a little more deterministic. 🧐 This is done by intentionally **double-invoking the following methods**:
   - Class component `constructor` ,  `render` , and `shouldComponentUpdate` methods
   - Class component static `getDerivedStateFromProps` method
   - Function component bodies
-    - State updater functions (the first argument to `setState` )
+  - State updater functions (the first argument to `setState` ) 可能导致boolean复原的问题
   - Functions passed to `useState` ,  `useMemo` , or `useReducer`
-    - This only applies to development mode.
+  - 💡 This only applies to development mode.
 Lifecycles will not be double-invoked in production mode.
 - By intentionally double-invoking methods like the component constructor, strict mode makes patterns like this easier to spot.
     - 如在constructor中调用非幂等的方法 `SharedApplicationState.recordEvent('ExampleComponent');`
     - instantiating this component multiple times could lead to invalid application state.
 # Error Boundaries
 - A JavaScript error in a part of the UI shouldn’t break the whole app.
   - To solve this problem for React users, React 16 introduces a new concept of an “error boundary”.
 - Error boundaries are React components that **catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI** instead of the component tree that crashed.